bundesverfassung-oesterreich/bv-transkribus-export/README.md

 # bv-transkribus-export-play
-play repo to export data from transkribus
+repo to export data from transkribus

 ## install